TallerWebSolutions/demo-ansible-and-juju/README.md

 ### Pre-requisities:
 1. **Understand what a [Linux container](https://www.youtube.com/watch?v=_jBTHyo0mEQ) is**.
 2. **GNU/Linux Ubuntu Trusty**.
-If not, you can use the [Juju Vagrant flow](https://juju.ubuntu.com/docs/config-vagrant.html) and skip the next step #3.
+If not, you can use the [Juju Vagrant flow](https://juju.ubuntu.com/docs/config-vagrant.html) and skip the next requirement #3.
 3. **Juju local juju-local and bootstraped**.
 If not, here's [how to install](https://juju.ubuntu.com/docs/config-LXC.html).
 4. **Ansible**.